druxorey/dracula-for-stylus/README.md

 ![This is an image](/resources/whatsapp.png)

-## Credits
+# Contribute

-- Original color theme by https://github.com/dracula/dracula-theme
+- Original color theme by [Zeno Rocha](https://github.com/dracula/dracula-theme)